Articles | Volume 8, issue 7

 Short summary

 Stable water isotopes are used to infer changes in the hydrological cycle for different time periods in climatic archive and climate models.
-We present here the implementation of the δ2H and δ17O water isotopes in the coupled climate model iLOVECLIM, and calculate the d-excess and 17O-excess.
-Results of a simulation under preindustrial conditions show that the model correctly reproduces the water isotopes distribution in the atmosphere and in the ocean, in comparison to data and other GCMs.
+We present the implementation of the δ2H and δ17O water isotopes in the coupled climate model iLOVECLIM and calculate the d- and 17O-excess.
+Results of a simulation under preindustrial conditions show that the model correctly reproduces the water isotope distribution in the atmosphere and ocean in comparison to data and other global circulation models.

 Nathaelle Bouttes, Fanny Lhardy, Aurélien Quiquet, Didier Paillard, Hugues Goosse, and Didier M. Roche